 They commemorated 50 years of Nigeria’s Independence and 60 years of Star’s presence as the nation’s premier drink.
 At the time, the advertising campaign claimed to be the most expensive and ambitious advert ever shot in Nigeria; from the looks, you cannot doubt it.

 The way they blended the old (old delivery trucks, drink cartons, scenery) with the new to create feelings of nostalgia is impressive.

 Volvo: Epic Split (2013)

-“The Epic Split,” in which Jean-Claude Van Damme performs a split between two reversing trucks to demonstrate the stability and precision of Volvo’s dynamic steering.
-The ad showed that emotion is a powerful way to convey product benefits to both the general public and to truck experts.
+According to FastCompany, in The Epic Split, Jean-Claude Van Damme performs a split between two reversing trucks to demonstrate the stability and precision of Volvo’s dynamic steering.
+The ad showed how emotion is a powerful way to convey product benefits to the general public and truck experts.

 ALS Ice Bucket Challenge (2014)

 According to this article, they attributed the campaign’s origin to Pete Frates, a Boston College alumnus diagnosed with ALS in March 2012.
 The Ice Bucket Challenge is a campaign to promote amyotrophic lateral sclerosis (ALS) awareness.

 In the challenge, a person is filmed as a bucket of water and ice is dumped over the individual’s head.
 The individual then nominates at least three people to do the same thing, having only a 24-hour time frame to complete the challenge and donate to the Amyotrophic Lateral Sclerosis Association.

 It went viral in July and August 2014, using social media as a platform to reach a worldwide audience.
 Lots of celebrities and influential personalities across the globe participated in the challenge.